Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free

-A most simple type of reduction is probably {\em many-one reduction} and, by adopting the existing formulation of this reducibility, we intend to bring a notion of nondeterministic many-one reducibility into context-free languages under the name of {\em many-one CFL-reducibility}.
-We write $\cfl_{m}^{A}$ to denote the family of languages that are many-one $\cfl$-reducible to a given oracle $A$.
-Notice that Reinhardt \cite{Rei90} earlier considered many-one reductions that are induced by nondeterministic finite automata (or nfa's), which use no memory space.
-Our goal is to build a hierarchy of language families over $\cfl$ using our reducibility by way of immediate analogy with constructing the {\em polynomial(-time) hierarchy} over $\np$ \cite{Sto76,SM73}.
-For this purpose, we choose npda's rather than nfa's.
-Owing mostly to the unique architecture of npda's, our reducibility exhibits quite distinctive features; for instance, this reducibility in general does not admit a transitivity property.
-(For this reason, our reducibility might have been called a ``quasi-reducibility'' if the transitive property is a prerequisite for a reducibility notion.)
-As a consequence, the family $\cfl$ is not closed under the many-one $\cfl$-reducibility (that is, $\cfl_{m}^{\cfl}\neq \cfl$).
-This non-closure property allures us to study the family $\cfl_{m[k]}^{\cfl}$ whose elements are obtained by the $k$-fold application of many-one $\cfl$-reductions to languages in $\cfl$.
-As shown in Section \ref{sec:many-one-reduction}, the language family $\cfl_{m[k]}^{\cfl}$ turns out to coincide with $\cfl_{m}^{\cfl(k)}$.
+A most simple type of the aforementioned reducibilities is probably {\em many-one reducibility} and, by adopting the existing formulation of this reducibility, we intend to bring a notion of nondeterministic many-one reducibility into context-free languages under the name of {\em many-one CFL-reducibility}.
+Symbolically, we write $\cfl_{m}^{A}$ to express the family of languages that are many-one $\cfl$-reducible to a given oracle $A$.
+With a similar flavor, Reinhardt \cite{Rei90} considered many-one reductions, which are induced by nondeterministic finite automata (or nfa's) with no memory device.
+Notice that nondeterministic reducibility generally does not admit the \emph{transitivity property}.
+(For this reason, such reducibility might have been called a ``quasi-reducibility'' if the transitive property is a prerequisite for a reducibility notion.)
+Owing mostly to a unique architecture of npda's, our reducibility exhibits quite distinctive features; for instance, the family $\cfl$ is not closed under the many-one $\cfl$-reducibility (that is, $\cfl_{m}^{\cfl}\neq \cfl$).
+This non-closure property allures us to study the language family $\cfl_{m[k]}^{\cfl}$, whose elements are obtained by the $k$-fold application of many-one $\cfl$-reductions to context-free languages.
+As is shown in Section \ref{sec:many-one-reduction}, the language family $\cfl_{m[k]}^{\cfl}$ coincides with $\cfl_{m}^{\cfl(k)}$.